About The Race

 Your personal race photos are available within 24 to 48 hours after the race on www.finisherpix.com.
 You will receive an email once your photos are available.

 Pre-order your photos now and save!
-Race Photos can be added to your registration with prices from $9.99 to $39.99 (depending on your race package) with digital photo delivery.
+There are two ways to order your race photos: on Active.com when you register, or follow the above link.
+Prices start at $9.99 (depending on your race package) with digital photo delivery.

 Triathlete Packet Pick-up for all races will be at the Packet Pick-Up tent on the north end of the upper parking lot next to the beginning of the Finish Chute next to the shuttle stop.
 Triathletes must have a valid picture ID to register and current USAT card (if an annual member).